jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "xIm9Yi5YoIxN"}

-Next is the loss function – there are two components to the model that we want to ensure:
+Next, we need to define the loss function.
+The are two components to the model that we want to ensure:

-1. the `logits` output faithfully reconstruct the input image.
+1. The `logits` output faithfully reconstruct the input image.
-2. the model represented by `mean` and `std` faithfully represents the "true" latent distribution.
+2. The model represented by `mean` and `std` faithfully represents the "true" latent distribution.

-VAE uses a loss function based on the [Evidence lower bound](https://en.wikipedia.org/wiki/Evidence_lower_bound) to quantify these two goals in a single loss value:
+Note that VAE uses a loss function based on the [Evidence lower bound](https://en.wikipedia.org/wiki/Evidence_lower_bound) to quantify these two goals in a single loss value:

 ```{code-cell}
 :id: bMpxj8-Wsvui